ergo-services/ergo/docs/actors/supervisor.md

 }
 ```

 Each call spawns a new worker.
-The `args` passed to `StartChild` are used for that specific instance.
-Future restarts of that instance use those args, not the template args from the spec.
+The `args` passed to `StartChild` are stored for that specific instance.
+When the restart strategy triggers (child crashes, exceeds intensity, etc.), the child restarts with the same args it was originally started with, not the template args from the spec.
+This ensures each worker instance maintains its configuration across restarts.

 Workers are not registered by name (no `SpawnRegister`).
 You track them by PID from the return value or via `supervisor.Children()`.